phreeza/manuscript_axon_potentials/doc/manuscript.md

 low frequencies, the bifurcation zone contributes supralinearly to the dipole moment.

+The reason that supralinear contributions to the dipole moment exist is that contributions from different parts of the axon bundle interfere constructively or destructively based on their relative locations.
+The maximum constructive interference occurs when the spatial width of the oscillation agrees with that of the projection zone.
+In this case the currents from fibers outside the projection zone on average interact destructively with the overall response.
+It follows that increasing the number of fibers outside the bifurcation zone diminishes the overall response amplitude.

 Next, we examined the high-frequency (>2.5\ kHz)  component ([@fig:distscaling]B).
 As in the low-frequency case, the response at distances
 < 1\ mm was greater in the bifurcating case by a factor of 10.
 The asymptotic